aaalgo/plumo/README.md

 ./process.sh  input output

-input: an input directory contains dicom files of one case.
+input: an input directory contains dicom files of one patient case.
-output: output directory where results are written to.
+output: output directory where results (HTML) are written to.

 ```

+More models and training code are upcoming.